-Now I come to Sengupta's second and third charges that revolve around the 'un-Indian' or colonial nature of the administrative structure, which, for Tagore21, was "untouched by human contact", and for Gandhi22, was characterised by a "disconnect with traditional India"; and the positioning of colonial policies like preventive detention in part-III of the Constitution, which reinforces the saying that the 'what Constitution gives with one hand (fundamental rights), it takes away with the other'.
-Instead of considering these as proof of the colonial nature of the Indian constitution, I would like to see them as its criticisms, for as I mentioned before, the Indian Constitution is not a contract that binds the successive generations to its yoke - but a flexible document that can accommodate novel interpretations with or without amendments, in accordance with the prevailing socio-political-economic needs.
+Now I come to Sengupta's second and third charges that revolve around the 'un-Indian' or colonial nature of the administrative structure (Rangra, 2023), which, for Tagore, was "untouched by human contact" (Rao, 2021), and for Gandhi, was characterised by a "disconnect with traditional India" (Rao, 2021); and the positioning of colonial policies like preventive detention in Part-III of the Constitution, which reinforces the saying that 'what the Constitution gives with one hand (fundamental rights), it takes away with the other'.
+Instead of considering these as proof of the colonial nature of the Indian Constitution, I would like to see them as its criticisms, for, as I mentioned before, the Indian Constitution is not a contract that binds the successive generations to its yoke, but a flexible document that can accommodate novel interpretations with or without amendments, in accordance with the prevailing socio-political-economic needs.

-Mr. Rangra quoted Mr. Nariman saying the "amendments cannot be foreseen" - yes, it cannot be foreseen as it is not a contract that prescribes a particular social order - it can be changed as and when the need arises - so, is it the so-called colonial spirit of the Constitution that has kept the bureaucracy "untouched by human contact" and the draconian laws of preventive detention amidst the bill of rights, or is it the lack willingness to alter it to the needs of the changed Indian social milieu?
-If Mr. Gupta can exonerate the Constitution from the charges of burdening the judiciary and shift the charges to the government's incessant desire for litigation, why is the colonial nature of the Constitution being used as a mask to cover the need for legislative reforms and political enlightenment?
+Rangra (2023) quoted Mr Nariman saying the "amendments cannot be foreseen" - yes, it cannot be foreseen as it is not a contract that prescribes a particular social order - it can be changed as and when the need arises - so, is it the so-called colonial spirit of the constitution that has kept the bureaucracy 'untouched by human contact' and the draconian laws of preventive detention amidst the Bill of Rights, or is it the lack of willingness to alter it to the needs of the changed Indian social milieu?
+If Mr Gupta (Rangra, 2023) can exonerate the constitution from the charges of burdening the judiciary and shift the charges to the government's incessant desire for litigation, why is the colonial nature of the constitution being used as a mask to cover the need for legislative reforms and political enlightenment?